'Superstars want to play in Serie A again' - Udinese ace Larsen on Ronaldo, Zlatan, Lukaku & Eriksen | Goal.com

 Eriksen was unfortunate in that he arrived in Italy just before the coronavirus-enforced lockdown which resulted in the suspension of Serie A for three months.

-By contrast, Larsen was already well settled at Udinese by that stage, having joined from Austria Wien in August 2017, and played nearly every Serie A game since.
+By contrast, Larsen was already well settled at Udinese at that stage, having joined from Austria Wien in August 2017, and played nearly every Serie A game since.

-His versatility certainly helps in that regard, with Larsen one of that rare breed of full-backs capable of playing on both right and left flanks, and even in the heart of the defence.
+His versatility certainly helps in that regard, with Larsen a member of that rare breed of full-backs capable of playing on both the right and left flanks, and even at the heart of the defence.

 He's also excellent going forward, though, which is why Udinese have also deployed him on the right-hand side of midfield.
 So, while coaches may come and go at the Dacia Arena, Larsen always remains a fixture in the starting line-up.